 Tips to Support a Strong, Healthy Lymphatic System

 Food as Medicine to Support a Strong, Healthy Lymphatic System

 - Stay hydrated!
-The solution to pollution is dilution; Lymph becomes thicker and less mobile when you’re dehydrated –
+The solution to pollution is dilution.
+Lymph becomes thicker and less mobile if you’re dehydrated.

 - Choose organic as much as possible vs conventionally-grown and factory-farmed foods